 One adult adoptee we spoke with recalled school classmates who made racially offensive comments and jokes.
-Though his relationship with his adoptive parents was very strong, this man said he never felt comfortable talking about
+Though his relationship with his adoptive parents was very strong, he shared that he never felt comfortable talking about these experiences with his parents because they probably wouldn't be able to understand what he was going through.

-He recounted that it wasn't until he got a little older and was able to build relationships with some adult African-American men (one was a coach and the other a member of his family's church) that he was able to talk openly about these issues.
-I (Jason) asked if his parents could have said or done anything to make it easier for him to talk to them about race.
-The man said his parents did all the right things and left that door wide open, but, at the end of the day, he needed relationships with adults who had "been there."
+He recounted that it wasn't until he got a little older and could build relationships with adult African-American men (one was a coach and the other a member of his family's church) that he could talk openly about these issues.
+I (Jason) asked if his parents could have done anything to make it easier for him to talk to them about race.
+The man said his parents did all the right things and opened that door wide open, but, at the end of the day, he needed relationships with adults who had "been there."

-This is a critical point: You might say and do all the right things, but if your child is a different race, he or she is likely going to struggle at times with issues related to identity and how to respond to what others say and do.
+This is a critical point.
+You might say and do all the right things, but if your child is of a different race, he or she is likely going to struggle at times with issues related to their identity and how to respond to what others say and do.
 And that's OK.
 We were not put on the planet to remove all the struggles from the lives of our children.
 We were put here to love them in the midst of their struggles.
 God does not remove our struggles; He loves us through them.